jcapogna/2x_laser/README.md

 My build resulted in a maximum travel of 285x535mm.
 These are the [AXIS_0]MAX_LIMIT and [AXIS_1]MAX_LIMIT.
 Setting these correctly will keep you from banging into the physical endstops.
-The 2.x build homes in the lower left, but you can cause EMC2 to automatically reposition anywhere after homing with the [AXIS_0]HOME and [AXIS_1]HOME.
+The 2.x build homes in the lower left, but you can cause LinuxCNC to automatically reposition anywhere after homing with the [AXIS_0]HOME and [AXIS_1]HOME.

 If any axis moves backwards from what you expect, modify the parport